Storyyeller/polysubml-demo/README.md

 There is a special shorthand syntax for fields with the same name as their value - `{a; b; c=4}` is equivalent to `{a=a; b=b; c=4}`.

-Unlike in Ocaml, records in PolySubML are anonymous and structurally typed.
+Unlike in OCaml, records in PolySubML are anonymous and structurally typed.
 A record with more fields is a subtype of a record with fewer fields, leading to a "compile time duck typing" effect.

 For example, this code typechecks even though the branches of the if expression are records with different sets of fields.